Curry Flavour When It Rains In November

 Pre-heat the oven to 150°C (a low heat)

-1. In a large saucepan or casserole dish, heat the oil, turn the stove down to a medium heat, sauté the onion, garlic, and ginger until sweet, fragrant and transparent.
+1. In a large saucepan or casserole dish, heat the oil, turn the stove down to a medium heat, and sauté the onion, garlic, and ginger until sweet, fragrant, and transparent.

-2. In a pestle crush the star anise, coriander seeds, cardamom (remove pips from the tough outer shell).
-Add curry powder, turmeric and sugar.
-Add these spices to the onion and sauté for a minute or two at a low temperature.
+2. In a pestle, crush the star anise, coriander seeds, and cardamom (remove pips from the tough outer shell).
+Add curry powder, turmeric, and sugar.
+Add these spices to the onion and sauté for a minute or two over low heat.

-4. Add the chicken, turn up the heat slightly and brown the meat to a golden colour.
-Transfer to casserole if you haven’t been using one.
+4. Add the chicken, turn up the heat slightly, and brown the meat to a golden colour.
+Transfer to a casserole if you haven’t been using one.
 Add bay leaves and Cinnamon sticks.

-5. Add the carrot, potato and tomato, season to taste.
+5. Add the carrot, potato, and tomato, and season to taste.

 8. Transfer to the oven and cook for 90 minutes at a low temperature.

-10. Cook 1 cup of Basmati rice for every 4 guests as instructed on packet.
+10. Cook 1 cup of Basmati rice for every 4 guests as instructed on the packet

-11. Garnish curry with the coriander leaves. remember to remove bay leaves and cinnamon stick.
+11. Garnish the curry with the coriander leaves.
+Remember to remove bay leaves and cinnamon stick.

 TIP: Mutton may be used instead of chicken pieces (1,5kg)